mcbookshelf/bookshelf/modules/bs.vector/README.md

 ## ➡️ Bookshelf Vector Module

-Vector math for Minecraft datapacks: rotations, coordinate conversions, and 3D operations.
-Essential for physics and movement.
+Vector math for datapacks, including rotations and coordinate conversions.

 > *"With vectors, physics has found a magnificent language."*
 >